-Glenmary honors the sacred bond between its donors and the Society by supporting best practices and procedures to secure gifts.
+Glenmary honors the sacred bond between its donors and the Society by supporting best practices and procedures to secure donations.
 This bond is validated through phone calls, visits, mailings, donor gatherings, mission appeals and other presentations throughout the year.
+We are grateful for your support!

 Glenmary’s donors have the following rights: 1